titzer/virgil/doc/impl/README.md

 ### Garbage Collector

-Virgil is a memory-safe language without automatic memory management via garbage collection.
+Virgil is a memory-safe language with automatic memory management via garbage collection.
 The entire garbage collector is written in Virgil.
 It has a key interplay with the compiler which is documented [here](Gc.md).